Menu

 • Fatigue

-• Increased chance of infections, bruising or bleeding
+• Increased chance of infections, bruising, or bleeding

 • Sores in the mouth

-Targeted Treatment
+Targeted Treatment Medications

-Unlike chemotherapy, which uses medications to treat cancer by attacking all cells; targeted therapy attacks cancer-specific genes, proteins, or the tissue environment that aids in cancer growth and survival.
-Currently, there are multiple targets that scientists and physicians continue to explore in treating mesothelioma of the lung, heart, and abdominal cavities.
+Unlike chemotherapy, which uses medications to treat cancer by attacking all cells, targeted therapy attacks cancer-specific genes, proteins, or the tissue environment that aids in cancer growth and survival.
+Currently, scientists and physicians are exploring multiple targets for treating mesothelioma of the lung, heart, and abdominal cavities.
+Examples of types of targeted therapy include:

-This is an image of angiongenesis.
+This is an image of angiogenesis.

 Anti-Angiogenesis Therapy